 - For those in relapse from food addiction/dependency

 - For abstinent people who want to deepen their recovery

 This is a 3-day workshop led by an ACORN facilitator.
 This workshop will help you work on deep emotional and spiritual blocks that prevent you from maintaining long-term abstinence and recovery.
 If you have trouble identifying feelings, dealing with anger, fear or grief, or surrendering to powerlessness over food, this workshop will give you practical skills that will support “abstinence first.”

 The focus is on how to deal with chronic food slips and/or relapse.
 When a food addict has a food slip or a relapse, physical, emotional and spiritual relapse has already happened.
 You don’t have to let food addiction continue to make decisions in your life.
 If you have felt driven by the voice of addiction, this workshop will give you the skills to notice and become aware of how this disease has hijacked your mind.

-Join Phil in a safe, nurturing small group format (with no more than 5 participants) to learn how to use food “slip inventories,” expressive exercises and written incidents of powerlessness (approaches which he pioneered) to remove stumbling blocks that prevent deep emotional and spiritual recovery.
+Join us in a safe, nurturing small group format to learn how to use food “slip inventories,” expressive exercises and written incidents of powerlessness (approaches pioneered by Phil Werdell) to remove stumbling blocks that prevent deep emotional and spiritual recovery.

-- For those who want to work directly with Mr. Werdell
+- For those who want to work directly with ACORN staff in a small setting

 - For those who want more help with their most difficult recovery problems

 - For those with persistent blocks to long-term stable recovery